 Third-Party Acquisitions Tax-efficient MLP/REIT capital structure Directly Acquire Third-Party Assets by Leveraging the Sponsor’s Origination and Acquisition Platform ̶ Large portfolios ̶ Direct from property owners Alternative Currency (Unit Exchange Program) ̶ Common units used for acquisitions in tax-deferred exchanges ̶ Benefits to sellers include: Significant diversification Taxable gain deferral Potential growth in value Option for liquidity through common unit sale as derived Increase Potential Acquisition Opportunities to Drive Accretive Growth

-Disciplined and Flexible Financial Strategy Stable rents from effectively triple net leases High-quality due diligence to maintain 99% renewal rates 99% property operating margins with no maintenance capex Maintain Predictable And Stable Cash Flows Contractual escalators Lease rate increases from lease renewals of below-market leases Accretive drop-down acquisitions from Sponsor originations Accretive acquisitions of third-party portfolios Deliver Consistent Distribution Growth Target leverage of approximately 40% debt-to-total market capitalization Appropriate fixed vs. floating interest rate exposure Policies to ensure consistent and growing distributions Efficient tax structure with no UBTI or state-sourced income Disciplined Financial Policies
+Disciplined and Flexible Financial Strategy Stable rents from effectively triple net leases High-quality due diligence to maintain 99% renewal rates 98% property operating margins with no maintenance capex Maintain Predictable And Stable Cash Flows Contractual escalators Lease rate increases from lease renewals of below-market leases Accretive drop-down acquisitions from Sponsor originations Accretive acquisitions of third-party portfolios Deliver Consistent Distribution Growth Target leverage of approximately 40% debt-to-total enterprise value Appropriate fixed vs. floating interest rate exposure Policies to ensure consistent and growing distributions Efficient tax structure with no UBTI or state-sourced income Disciplined Financial Policies